 Through historical investigation of the practice of ministries in the western church from earliest times to the present, this course aims to arrive at some systematic conclusions about the nature of ministry.

 THL 561.
 Finding God In Daily Life: Prayer And Discernment.
 3 credits.
 OD

 General introduction to Christian spirituality with special emphasis on Ignatian spirituality.
 Goal is to deepen understanding of spirituality as well as to improve the quality of Christian living by developing practices of personal prayer and discernment of spirits.
 Special emphasis placed on the theology of the Holy Spirit, Ignatian spirituality and the spirituality of Thomas Merton.
-P: One Magis Core The Christian Tradition course; a 200-level Scripture course; Jr. stdg.
+P: One Magis Core The Christian Tradition course; a 200-level Scripture course; So. stdg.

 THL 563.
 Contemporary Moral Problems.
 3 credits.
 OD